 CF=McBc…….
 (1)

 where Mc represents the concentration of the metal in the sample, and Bc denotes the concentration of the background metal.
-According to previous studies, CF values are categorized into four contamination levels: low contamination (Class 1, CF < 1), moderate contamination (Class 2, 1 ≤ CF < 3), considerable contamination (Class 3, 3 ≤ CF < 6), and very high contamination (Class 4, CF > 6) (Singh, et al., 2021).
+According to previous studies, CF values are categorized into four contamination levels: low contamination (Class 1, CF < 1), moderate contamination (Class 2, 1 ≤ CF < 3), considerable contamination (Class 3, 3 ≤ CF < 6), and very high contamination (Class 4, CF > 6) (Singh, et al., 2021; Tiabou et al., 2024a, 2025a).

 2.6.2 Enrichment Factor

-The enrichment factor (EF) of the selected metals in the sediment was calculated by normalizing the concentration of each target element to that of a reference element (Fe) in order to assess the potential origin of the metals—whether geogenic or anthropogenic.
-An enrichment factor > 1 suggests a contribution from anthropogenic sources beyond natural background levels (Kolawole, et al., 2018).
+The enrichment factor (EF) of the selected metals in the sediment was calculated by normalizing the concentration of each target element to that of a reference element (Fe) in order to assess the potential origin of the metals—whether geogenic or anthropogenic (Tiabou et al., 2024b).
+An enrichment factor > 1 suggests a contribution from anthropogenic sources beyond natural background levels (Kolawole, et al., 2018; Sigue et al., 2025).
 Iron (Fe) with reference background value of 47,200 mg/kg was used as the normalization element in this study (Isotuk, et al., 2023).
 Fe concentrations (76838.10mg/kg, 58937.78mg/kg, 38973.04mg/kg and 62049.40mg/kg) from the general elemental analysis were used solely for EF calculations, though Fe was not among the heavy metals selected for discussion.
 The EF was calculated by the following equation:

 EF = CiCrefBiBref ……… (2).

 (Ci/Cref) represents the concentration ratio of the element of interest to the reference element within the sample, while (Bi/Bref) denotes the corresponding ratio in the background sample.
-The enrichment factor (EF) is typically interpreted using five established contamination categories: EF < 2 indicates absence to minimal enrichment; 2<EF<5 reflects moderate enrichment; 5<EF<20 suggest significant enrichment; 20<EF<40 denotes very high enrichment; and EF > 40 indicates extremely high enrichment (Okoye, et al., 2022).
+The enrichment factor (EF) is typically interpreted using five established contamination categories: EF < 2 indicates absence to minimal enrichment; 2<EF<5 reflects moderate enrichment; 5<EF<20 suggest significant enrichment; 20<EF<40 denotes very high enrichment; and EF > 40 indicates extremely high enrichment (Okoye, et al., 2022; Tiabou et al., 2024c; Afahnwie et al., 2025b).

 2.6.3 Geo-accumulation Index